Psalm 145

 And here, in this beauty, in this fairness almost unspeakable, here worm and mice and all creeping things of the earth live with you, they live with you in all this beauty.
 (On the Psalms 145: 12)

-Augustine was not alone in querying humankind’s relation to nature’s most miniscule creatures.
+Augustine was not alone in querying humankind’s relation to nature’s most minuscule creatures.
 Ancient writers such as Aristotle and Pliny the Elder had already taken up these questions in investigating the ‘creeping things’ that inhabit the world around us.
 By the mid-sixteenth century, the inflection of this tradition with a newfound emphasis on empirical observation informed the emergence of natural history as a field of study that engaged European scholars, artists, and collectors alike.

 As Renaissance naturalists pursued knowledge of nature’s creatures, they commissioned and compiled images to accompany their written descriptions of various plant and animal species.
 They also gathered moral wisdom about their subjects from classical, humanist, and scriptural learning, glossing accounts of a given creature’s habits and character as exemplary for humankind.